benwainwrightcinch/eventful/README.md

     /*
      * If you mismatch the detail string or the handler
      * you will get a compile error here.
 You'll also get a
-     * compile error if you deleteone of the steps below because
+     * compile error if you delete one of the steps below because
      * you are no longer exhaustively processing all the events */ step('UpdateCarEvent', carProcessor)